Inwerpsel/use-theme-editor/README.md

     - Doesn't work well on large pages
     - e.g. Halfmoon
   - Could modify the CSS to work differently with the same result
+  - Keep track of how browsers handle custom property updates, perhaps this gets optimized as it's quite common to set these on the root element.
 - Visualize overridden scope values, so that you can see what happens when removed from a scope.
   - However, it shouldn't result in a devtools like experience, where over half of what's shown is overridden rules.
 - Allow mapping hotkeys to any reducer action